apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 needed.
 In the CloudStack UI, click Instances, select the VM, and use the Stop, Start, Reboot, and Destroy buttons.

+When starting a VM, admin users have the option to specify a pod, cluster, or host.

 Assigning VMs to Hosts
 ----------------------